This post may contain affiliate links.

 In 2016, we spent only a quarter of the year staying in Thousand Trails campgrounds.
-Partly because we visited a lot of states in the middle of the country where Thousand Trails doesn’t have much of a presence.
-We spent just over a month boondocking, including overnights at Walmart plus 13 nights at the Albuquerque International Balloon Fiesta.
+Partly because we visited many states in the middle of the country where Thousand Trails doesn’t have much of a presence.
+We spent just over a month boondocking, including overnights at Walmart, plus 13 nights at the Albuquerque International Balloon Fiesta.

 This was probably our most amazing year of travel, as we also did 26,000 air miles.
-We spent 16 nights RV camping inside 3 national park campgrounds (Grand Canyon North Rim, Zion and Yellowstone).
-And also 2 weeks at a private RV park near Glacier National Park.
-We also stayed at state parks in Colorado, Florida, Idaho and New Mexico.
-See our 2016 infographic for more RV related expenses.
+We spent 16 nights RV camping inside three national park campgrounds (Grand Canyon North Rim, Zion, and Yellowstone).
+And also two weeks at a private RV park near Glacier National Park.
+We also stayed at state parks in Colorado, Florida, Idaho, and New Mexico.
+See our 2016 infographic for more RV-related expenses.

 Our RPI camping membership was used for stays in South Dakota and Montana.
 We made sure to visit North Dakota, so we wouldn’t be one of ‘those RVers’ who had visited every state except ND!